labsai/EDDI/docs/README.md

 ---
 description: >-
-  Prompt & Conversation Management Middleware for Conversational AI APIs such as ChatGPT.
+  Prompt & Conversation Management Middleware for Conversational AI APIs.
 Developed in Java, powered by Quarkus, provided with Docker, and orchestrated with Kubernetes or Openshift.
 ---